In the previous article, we covered the building blocks of the jambonz system; but you, the developer, are an important component of jambonz as well!

 The routes are defined in the lib/routes/endpoints folder.
 Let’s look at the code for “hello-world”:

-Note the similarities to the websocket application: in both cases, we have a Session
+Note the similarities to the websocket application: in both cases, we have a Session object with methods

 corresponding to the jambonz verbs.
 Running this application is exactly the same as running the websocket application, except that you need to provide